Losant/losant-docs/docs/experiences/endpoints.md

 Endpoints are listed within the "Endpoints" tab of your application's "Experience" subsection.
 There is also a list of Endpoints on the Experience overview page, sorted by most times invoked in the last 24 hours.

-Click an endpoint's route in the list to view its configuration, make
+Click an endpoint's route in the list to view its configuration, make edits or view workflows associated with the endpoint.

 ## Adding an Experience Endpoint